Skip to main content

 Their quest takes them all over the country over the course of several years until they find Debbie.
 By this time, however, Debbie has been fully integrated into the Comanche culture and does not desire to return home, and she even begs Martin to go away.
 But seeing that his niece has fully embraced this Indian culture triggers a violent response in Ethan, and he pulls out his gun to shoot her, demanding that Martin “Stand aside!”
 In one of my absolute favorite moments in all of cinema, Martin throws himself in front of Debbie and pulls out his own gun defensively, exclaiming, “No you don’t, Ethan!”
 There’s a skirmish between the U.S. cavalry and the Comanche tribe, and Martin is separated from Debbie.

 The final showdown of the film sees the cavalry preparing to storm the encampment to stop a raid, with Martin sneaking in ahead to retrieve Debbie.
 When Martin finds her again, she is glad to see him and decides she will go home with him, but the bugle sounds, the horses descend, and Ethan goes right after Debbie, even as Martin begs him to stop.
 Ethan corners her into a cliff, but once he descends upon her, he picks her up in his arms like she’s a little girl again, and tells her, “Let’s go home, Debbie.”
 In one of the most iconic endings in film history, everybody returns home and takes their turn walking through the front door.
-Last at the door is Ethan, who stands for a moment at the threshold before walking off into the horizon as the front door closes behind him.
+Last at the gate is Ethan, who stands for a moment at the threshold before walking off into the horizon as the front door closes behind him.

 I watched this movie as part of my TMA 102 Intro to Film curriculum, and this was handily my favorite movie that I watched for that class.
 I loved it both for its simple potency as an action-adventure piece, and also because this Disney-loving kid who never thought he’d last long on the wild frontier was very validated seeing this dichotomy of masculinity displayed by Ethan and Martin.
 The movie is undoubtedly a John Wayne vehicle, and it is perhaps his defining role, but in a lot of ways, Martin is the film’s secret ingredient.